SainsburyWellcomeCentre/aeon_mecha/docker/README.md

 `GITHUB_REPO_OWNER`

-- Github user that stores the docker image to pull.
+- Github user that stores the docker image/package from which to pull.
+User must have a PAT for ghcr login.

 ### `docker/image/`

 This section describes how to manually build the container image locally.
-The step isn't necessary because the `docker-compose.yml` file will pull the prebuilt image from GitHub.
+The step isn't necessary because the `docker-compose.yml` file will pull the pre-built image from GitHub packages.

 The file `Dockerfile` will create an image that copies the private repo content and sets up conda and necessary packages, as well as install the `aeon_mecha` python package.

-The Dockerfile makes use of `buildkit`.
+The Dockerfile also makes use of `buildkit`.
 To push multiple architectures at a time, you need `buildx`.
 You may need to set this up before trying to build the image.

 ```bash
 docker buildx install
 docker buildx create --platform linux/arm64,linux/amd64 --name=mrbuilder --use
 ```

+Change `arm64` to `amd64` if required, or another supported build platform.

 ```bash
 cd aeon_mecha